juflorezma/FireFly/Code/Readme.md

 # Code

-We devided the app functionality in several parts as:
+We divided the app functionality in several parts as:

 ## Frontend design